Financial and educational support for a growing career

 We can help you achieve your accounting designation and give you the leadership skills that will take you where you want to go.
-You'll have access to scholarship programs, mentoring and on-the-job training—and we'll even forgive your B.C. student loans.
+You'll have access to scholarship programs, mentoring, on-the-job training and we'll forgive your B.C. student loans.

 - Has the knowledge, skills and abilities to achieve our current and future objectives

 - Has a workplace that is safe, healthy and supportive

 - Is part of a versatile and adaptive workforce

 - Understands how their work contributes to the goals of government